silentmecha/the-vikings-asylum/README.md

-# sma-betterloot-staging
+# The Vikings Asylum
-staging branch for sma valheim
+staging branch for The Vikings Asylum on Valheim

 Configuration directory for the SMA/valhiem docker server, complete with plugins and modded config files.